 This letter serves as acknowledgement and agreement with the Portable Electronics Policy for the Friends of King School District (FOKSD).
-Located on page? in the Student/Parent Handbook, the policy states that any student in possession of any electronic devices including cell phones, mp3 players, and/or ear/head phones is strictly prohibited on all FOKSD campuses.
+Located on page 21 in the Student/Parent Handbook, the policy states that any student in possession of any electronic devices including cell phones, mp3 players, and/or ear/head phones is strictly prohibited on all FOKSD campuses.
 Any student found to be in possession of any prohibited items listed in the Student/Parent Handbook will face strict disciplinary actions.
 In accordance to the Friends of King School District Policy, students (parents) must abide by the following conditions:

-☐ Cell phones and all other portable electronic devices are not permitted on any FOKSD campus during the instructional day (7:30 a.m. - 3:45 p.m.). ☐ Students are permitted to check-in cell phones and all other prohibited electronics with their homeroom teachers to be secured until the end of the instructional day.
-Parents are strongly advised not to contact (text) students during the school day.
-Parents must contact the school directly.
-Failure to agree to these conditions will result in any/all of the following: First Offense: confiscation of the cell phone and/or other banned device.
+any prohibited items listed in the Student/Parent Handbook will face strict disciplinary actions.
+In accordance to the Friends of King School District Policy, students (parents) must abide by the following conditions: ☐ Cell phones and all other portable electronic devices are not permitted on any FOKSD campus during the instructional day (7:30 a.m. - 3:45 p.m.).
+Failure to agree to these conditions will result in any/all of the following: ☐ First Offense: confiscation of the cell phone and/or other banned device.
 Only a parent may pick-up a student's electronic device upon paying a retrieval fee of \$25.
 Electronics will not be returned to students.
+Second Offense: confiscation of the cell phone and/or other banned device.
+After-school detention.
+Administration will schedule a conference with the student and his/her parent/guardian.
+The cell phone and/or other electronic device will be returned only to the parent upon payment of the retrieval fee of \$25.
 Third Offense: confiscation of the cell phone and/or other banned device.
 Suspension from school.
 Administration will schedule a conference with the student and his/her parent/guardian.
 The cell phone and/or other electronic device will not be returned to the parent until the end of the school year upon payment of the retrieval fee of \$25.
 Permission to check- in a cell phone or any other electronic devices with the homeroom teacher is revoked for the remainder of the school year.

-Please note: ☐ FOKSD is not responsible for the loss of devices.
-School staff will not investigate. or theft of cell phones and all other elect te the loss or theft of electronic devices. ronic Student Name (please print) Parent/Guardian Signature Refusal to Sign Student Signature Parent/Guardian Phone # School Principal Signature FOKSD Superintendent
+☐ FOKSD is not responsible for the loss School staff will not investigate the lo or theft of cell phones and all other electronic devices. ass or theft of electronic devices.

+Student Name (please print) Parent/Guardian Signature

+Student Signature Parent/Guardian Phone #

+School Principal Signature

+FOKSD Superintendent